jingconan/gtd-gdocs/README.md

 If the document has been initialized before, it will add the following options to the menu bar:

 1. **Insert task**.
-There will be a popup asking you the name of the task.
-After you click okay button, it will insert a table showing the information related to this task.
+You need to put your cursor in the line whose text should be the text description.
+After that, you could create task by clicking this menu.
 By default, a new task is "Actionable".
 2. **Insert update**.
 You can put any information (update) related to a task.
 The upper part of the update display your user id and the timestamp you create this update, and you can write your update in the lower part.
 3. **Mark task as**.
 You can change task status to be 'Actionable', 'Waiting For', 'Done' or 'Someday'.
 4. **Insert task separator**.
 This is to insert a separator so that different tasks can be separated more visually.
 Of course, you don't have to insert separator between two tasks.

 Another useful trick is that when you document becomes very long, you can press Ctrl+f and then input the timestamp to switch conveniently